anseki/overflow-android/README.md

 [jQuery.overflowAndroid](https://github.com/anseki/jquery-overflow-android) is jQuery plugin that is wrapper of OverflowAndroid.

 ## History
+ * 2014-10-06			v0.6.1			Fix: inertia scroll is not canceled by another scroll.
  * 2014-10-05			v0.6.0			Add: `cursorScrollable` and `cursorScrolling` options.
  * 2014-10-05			v0.5.0			Support `scroll` event.
  * 2014-09-26			v0.4.10			Fix: `scrollLeft()` and `scrollTop()` of disabled instance fail.